 Break-Even Price Calculator

 Find the minimum farmgate price your SLP project needs to break even.
-If the market is below that number when your pigs hit market weight, you hold or you sell native-market — but you don't sell to viajero at a loss.
+If the market is below that number when your pigs hit market weight, you hold or sell to the native market.
+You do not sell to a viajero at a loss.

 Three Failure Patterns to Eliminate Before the Cycle Starts

 Most SLP piggery failures cluster around three patterns.
-Each is preventable during the project preparation workshop — but only if the group brings them up.
+Each one is preventable during the project preparation workshop, but only if the group raises it first.
+The IPDO will not.

 1. Groups under 7 members fail more often than groups of 10-12